Breast Lift Surgery

 Circumareolar (Donut) incision

 If you have mild breast sagging, your surgeon may use a circumareolar incision for your breast uplift.
-This technique is also not commonly used as it achieves only a small degree of lift.
+This technique is not commonly used as it allows for a relatively small amount of lift.

 Vertical (Lollipop) incision